ds-civic-data/course-materials/homework/hw-2-wrangle.md

 Use the `babynames` data set to answer the following question:

-*What is the association between the first name the US President and the use of that name as a baby name?*
+*What association is there between the first name the US President and the use of that name as a baby name?*

 Address this question with a data visualization.
 My advice is to break this down into several deliberate (non R) steps: